-Import Metaphlan results.
+Import Metaphlan (versions 2, 3 and 4 supported) results.
 Input must be in merged Metaphlan format.
+(See the Metaphlan documentation and merge_metaphlan_tables method.)
 Data is imported so that data at the lowest rank is imported as a TreeSummarizedExperiment object.
 Data at higher rank is imported as a SummarizedExperiment objects which are stored to altExp of TreeSummarizedExperiment object.